flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ## Key Concepts

-  Flatpak is best understood through its key concepts: runtimes, bundles, SDKs and sandboxes.
+  Flatpak is best understood through its key concepts: runtimes, dowels, SDKs and sandboxes.
 These help to explain how Flatpak differs from traditional application distribution on Linux, as well as the framework's capabilities.

 =partial "graph.svg"
 :css